KevinKra/Notes/certifications/aws/developer/resource.md

 - What three types do sets support?
 - If two tables, in two different regions, share the same table namespace are they the same table?
 - What HTTP response do you get when a write to a DynamoDB table has occurred and is durable.
-- Is it possible to get a stale response that doesn't reflect the current state of the table?
+- With eventually consistent reads, is it possible to get a stale response that doesn't reflect the current state of the table?
 - Do strongly consistent reads have a higher latency than eventually consistent reads?
 - Are strongly consistent reads supported on the global secondary index?
 - Do strongly consistent reads require more throughput than eventually consistent reads?